rogeruiz/srht-writing/content/en/pages/about.md

 +++
-title = "About"
+title = "About me."
-image = "images/about.jpg"
-image_description = """
+description = """
-A view from above showing a hand and a laptop.
-There's commit message text in the top left and right of the photo
+Hi there!
+I'm so glad you're here.
+This page is a good starting point to get to know more about me and how to contact me.
+I look forward to hearing from you.
 """
 url = "about"
 [menu.main]
-name = "About"
+name = "About me"
 weight = 4
 +++